-Would you commute 1,962 miles one-way to get to work?
+Would you commute thousands of miles one-way to get to work?
 Would you leave your home for 6 months every year to provide for your family?
-For many of our employees at the Chippewa and our sister hotel, the Lilac Tree, the big adventure starts every Spring.
-First, the car ride to the airport, then flying 1,143 long miles from the island of Jamaica to Flint, Michigan.
-Next riding a bus to Mackinac, boarding a Ferryboat to the island we call Mackinac, then a horse taxi clip-clopping down Main Street to St. Cloud where they are greeted by a family-reunion, Mackinac style with hugs, smiles, familiar faces, cheers of “welcome back” at their 6-month home away from home.
+For many of our employees at the Chippewa Hotel Waterfront and our sister hotel, the Lilac Tree Suites, the big adventure starts every Spring.
+First, the car ride to the airport, then flying thousands of long miles from the islands and countries of Jamaica, Barbados, Philippines, Mexico and South Africa all the way to Michigan.
+Next riding a bus to Mackinaw City or St. Ignace, boarding a Ferryboat to the island we call Mackinac, then a horse taxi clip-clopping down Main Street to St. Cloud where they are greeted by a family-reunion, Mackinac style with hugs, smiles, familiar faces, cheers of “welcome back” at their 6-month home away from home.

-Brian just came back after another great visit and he sums it up best.
-“The amount of sacrifice they endure to travel 2000 miles to support their families is so admirable.
-They’re very appreciative for the opportunity to work and make money for their families as there aren’t many opportunities in Jamaica and their wages are significantly less.
-They do their jobs with a great attitude, smile, and a song in their hearts.”– Brian Bailey, General Manager
+support their families is so admirable.
+They’re very appreciative for the opportunity to work and earn a living for their families on Mackinac Island as there aren’t many opportunities in their homelands and their wages are significantly less.
+They do their jobs with a great attitude, smile, and a song in their hearts.” – Brian Bailey, General Manager

-In an effort to make them feel at home while they live on Mackinac, we provide Jamaican food choices in our employee dining room that’s welcomed with big smiles.
-They’re getting ready to pack up and return to Mackinac for our 2015 season, but they’d be the first to tell you that they don’t really enjoy the cold and snow as they prefer warmer weather like their homes in Jamaica or our beautiful Mackinac summers that will be here before you know it.
+They’re wanting to pack up and return to Mackinac for our 2023 season, and they’d be the first to tell you that they don’t really enjoy the cold and snow as they prefer warmer weather like they have in their home countries or our beautiful Mackinac summers that will be here before you know it.

 While it’s hard to say good-bye in the Fall, it’s great to welcome our family back in the Spring.
 It’s time to make your reservations for your next trip with us and we’ll be sure to welcome you back with a smile because you’re our extended family too.

 We’re looking forward to seeing you again.
-Welcome back!
+Welcome home!